NEW YORK -- General Mills hopes a pinch of cinnamon and a dash of fiber will be a recipe for stronger sales.

 n General Mills is entering the cookie aisle for the first time with a "better-for-you" cookie.
 Its new Fiber One cookie has 5 grams of fiber and 120 calories.
 A Pepperidge Farm chocolate chip cookie, by contrast, has no fiber and 140 calories.

 n General Mills is adding more cinnamon to Cinnamon Toast Crunch cereal and reformulating Trix cereal to make them taste fruitier.
-The tweaks will be broadcast in TV ads this summer.

 n Figuring out how to get the Chinese to love a bowl of cold cereal in the morning is turning out to be a difficult task.